mjsamberg/courses/courses/dlprograms/leadership/6_dlmodels.md

 ## Digital-Learning Standards
 Standards define what it is that a student or teacher is expected to know and do in certain domains.

 The [ISTE Standards for students][8] are the most commonly used student standards, and many states adopt them for their digital literacy curriculum.
 The standards were once primarily technology-based and have since shifted to focus more on how students are leveraging technology.
 There are also [standards for teachers][9], [standards for administrators][10], [standards for ITFs and coaches][11], and standards for [computer science teachers][12] and for [computational thinking][13].
-Adoption of the ISTE standards by states has waned in the past few years, as states and vendors now need to pay to align to the standards.
-However, North Carolina will be adopting the ISTE standards for students as-is, effective with the 2020-2021 school year.
+North Carolina has adopted the ISTE standards for students as-is, effective with the 2020-2021 school year.

 ![ISTE Standards][image-2]{:class="mx-auto d-block"}